freeCodeCamp/news-translation-tasks/README.md

 3. It will open the page to create a new pull request.

 Check the following points:
-- The base repository (on the left) should be `freeCodeCamp/news-translation-tasks` and the branch should be `main`
+- The base repository (on the left) should be `freeCodeCamp/news-translation-tasks` and click the default branch `auto-translate` to select `main`
 - The head repository (on the right) should be `[your username]/news-translation-tasks` and the branch should be `[your branch name]`
 - The pull request title should be the translated title of the article
 - Follow the checklist and put an x in each of the checkboxes